Particular/docs.particular.net/nservicebus/outbox/index.md

 The NServiceBus **outbox** feature ensures consistency between business data and messages.
 It simulates an atomic transaction, distributed across both the data store used for business data and the message queue used for messaging.

-Note: Messages dispatched to the transport as part of the outbox dispatch stage will not be batched and each message is sent in isolation.

 Note: Messages sent with [immediate dispatch](/nservicebus/messaging/send-a-message.md#dispatching-a-message-immediately) will be sent immediately and won't be handled by the outbox.

 Note: Messages sent using `IMessageSession` won't be handled by the outbox.
 The outbox requires an incoming message context.
 Use the `IMessageHandlerContext` instance to dispatch messages handled by the outbox.
+Use the [Transactional Session](/nservicebus/transactional-session) when requiring outbox behavior without an incoming message.

 ## The consistency problem